 Did you know that a herd of goats can actually make great coworkers for a landscaper?
 It may seem counterintuitive, but goats would rather eat weeds than grass.
 These cloven-hooved clowns have gained popularity as pets in recent years, and their natural browsing instinct makes them a perfect fit for property owners looking for an animal that is both fun and useful in eating away unwanted greenery.

 Setting goats loose on an overgrown area has many benefits.
 You can avoid using Roundup and other toxic chemicals.
 These farm animals can quickly get rid of invasive plants much more easily than humans can remove them.
 Plus, the goats will be more than happy to munch on brush.
-However, while goats offer an environmentally friendly way to rid land of unwanted brush, there are a few points to remember in order to get the best results.

 The number of goats you will need to control your brush depends on the size of the area, but no matter what, you will want a mixture of larger and smaller goats so the herd is eating from, and clearing the brush from, all levels.